 The care homes sector is worth around £15.9 billion a year, with around 410,000 residents.
-With over 11k care homes across the UK, managing the balance of quality care and cost control is a challenge.
+With over approximately 5,500 different providers in the UK operating 11,300 care homes for the elderly, managing the balance of quality care and cost control is a challenge.
 Fuelled by an ageing population, homes face rising demand and increasing costs.
 In addition, key issues include the growing prevalence of chronic diseases; development of costly clinical innovations; and increasing patient awareness, knowledge, and expectations.

 Deloitte reports that ‘quality, outcomes, and value’ are the watchwords for healthcare in the 21st century.
 As care homes face declining margins and revenue pressures, it is essential to find new cost reduction measures.
 After tackling ‘quick-win’ savings many providers are finding it difficult to gain further cost and

 operational efficiencies.
 Supplier consolidation offers broad scope for change in this situation.

 Key measures, such as reducing administrative and supply costs, are necessary.
 But consolidation goes beyond traditional cost-cutting to provide a more transformative approach.